From Label Error Detection to Correction: A Modular Framework and Benchmark for Object Detection Datasets: NUMERICAL RESULTS

 To ensure a fair comparison, we define a default configuration for the annotations under consideration.
-We include all objects that have an $\iou$ below 0.5 with any \emph{don't care} region and a bounding box height of at least 25 pixels.
+We include all objects that have an intersection over bounding box area below 0.5 with any \emph{don't care} region and a bounding box height of at least 25 pixels.
 For the VGT annotations, we apply a soft label probability threshold of 0.5 to decide whether to include them.
-The resulting VGT contains 1,567 annotations for the class \emph{pedestrian}, which is 671 more than in the original ground truth.
-Using this configuration, we identified a total of 497 label errors in the subset of 1,497 KITTI training images.
-Out of these, 398 pedestrians were missing entirely and 159 were annotated with inaccurate bounding boxes.
-We estimate that the original ground truth misses between 63 and 683 pedestrians, depending on the selected conditions such as minimum object size and probability threshold.
-This corresponds to between 7\,–\,76\% relative to the 896 original pedestrian annotations.
-If we treat the overlooked and misaligned annotations as false negatives (FNs) relative to the original GT, we identify 293 FNs under strict conditions (applying a high confidence threshold, excluding \emph{don't care} regions, and enforcing size constraints) or 862 FNs when these restrictions are relaxed.
-This corresponds to a false negative rate (FNs / [FNs + Original GT]) ranging from 24.6\% to 49\%, depending on the evaluation setting.
-We provide visual examples of the 63 large objects that were missed, are not covered by \emph{don't care} regions, and have a soft label probability of 0.8 or higher in the appendix.
-In addition, we show random samples of other detected label errors such as inaccurate bounding box annotations and overlooked objects that either have lower confidence scores in the VGT or represent smaller pedestrians.
+The resulting VGT contains 1,567 annotations for the class \emph{pedestrian}, which is 671 more than in the original GT.
+Using this configuration, we identified a total of 384 label errors in the subset of 1,497 KITTI training images (table~\ref{tab:number_of_label_errors}).
+Out of these, 228 pedestrians were missing entirely and 156 were annotated with inaccurate bounding boxes.
+We estimate that the original GT misses between 42 and 683 pedestrians, depending on the selected conditions such as minimum object size and probability threshold.
+This corresponds to between 4\,–\,76\% relative to the 896 original pedestrian annotations.
+If we treat the overlooked and misaligned annotations as false negatives (FNs) relative to the original GT, we identify 206 FNs under strict conditions (applying a high confidence threshold, excluding \emph{don't care} regions, and enforcing size constraints) or 862 FNs when these restrictions are relaxed.
+This corresponds to a false negative rate \mbox{(FNs / [FNs + Original GT])} ranging from 18\% to 49\%, depending on the evaluation setting.